Cups to Milliliters

 How Many Milliliters in a Cup?

 One US cup equals 236.588 milliliters.
-To convert cups to milliliters, multiply the number of cups by 236.588 (or use 237 ml for practical kitchen purposes).
-This conversion is critical when following American recipes with metric measuring tools, which is the reality for most cooks outside the United States.
-Cups are the standard volume measurement in US recipes for everything from flour and sugar to milk and broth, but most of the world measures liquids in milliliters and liters.
-Whether you are adapting a family cookie recipe for a European kitchen or following an American cookbook while living abroad, understanding this conversion ensures accurate results.
+To convert cups to milliliters, multiply the number of cups by 236.588 — or use 237 ml for practical kitchen purposes.
+This conversion is indispensable for anyone cooking with American recipes while using metric measuring tools, which describes most cooks outside the United States.
+Cups are the dominant volume measurement in US recipes for everything from flour, sugar, and oats to milk, broth, and cream.
+Yet most of the world measures liquid ingredients in milliliters and liters, and dry ingredients by weight in grams.
+Whether you are adapting a treasured family cookie recipe for a European kitchen, following a popular American food blog while living in Asia, or scaling a US craft beer recipe with metric brewing equipment, you will use this conversion constantly.
+Understanding cups-to-ml also requires recognizing that "a cup" is not a single universal unit: the US cup (236.588 ml), the metric cup used in Australia and New Zealand (250 ml), the old British imperial cup (284 ml), and the Japanese cup (200 ml) are all different sizes.
+When a recipe says "1 cup," the recipe's origin country determines which standard applies.

 How to Convert Cup (US) to Milliliter